rileydev23/ecochallenge/README.md

 ---
 ## 1. Introduction
-Reducing the carbon footprint is a crucial concern for young urban professionals.
-However, their busy lifestyles often make it challenging to adopt sustainable habits.
-To address this issue, we propose the development of a mobile application tailored to their needs, aiming to make sustainability practices accessible and engaging through fun activities and challenges.
+Reducing the carbon footprint has become increasingly urgent as global temperatures surpass historical levels, with the Earth currently 1.1°C warmer than in the 19th century.
+Despite international agreements like the Paris Accord aiming to limit global warming to 1.5°C, current trends suggest we are not on track to meet this target.
+This poses severe consequences for climate stability and ecosystems worldwide.
+(United Nations, 2023)

+For young urban professionals, balancing hectic work schedules and responsibilities often hinders their ability to adopt sustainable practices such as recycling or using public transport.
+Their interest in addressing climate change is evident, yet the constraints of their lifestyles present a significant barrier.

+To bridge this gap, there is a compelling need for innovative solutions tailored to their circumstances.
+One promising approach involves the development of a mobile application designed to integrate sustainable habits seamlessly into their daily lives.
+By gamifying sustainable actions and offering practical tips, this app aims to empower young professionals to make impactful environmental choices despite their time constraints.

+By leveraging technology to align environmental stewardship with their busy lifestyles, we can foster a generation committed to reducing carbon emissions and mitigating the effects of climate change.

 ## 2. Team